Bivouac.com - Canadian Mountain Encyclopedia Document Home . Login -

 Now that you know the basic idea, we can discuss the usefulness of each definition in detail.

-Line Parent (Higher Peak)(Next Highest Neighbour) The "line parent" is the first higher peak that you come to on the prominence walk.
+Line Parent (Higher Peak)(Next Highest Neighbor) The "line parent" is the first higher peak that you come to on the prominence walk.
 It is what we used to call the "Higher Peak" when we started figuring out the Canadian prominences.
 Our first step was always to find the higher peak, and then find the lowest saddle on the way to that peak.
 You can start anywhere, and figure out any prominence, key saddle and "Higher peak".

 The word "subpeak" could be used as the opposite to "parent".
 However, we avoid using the word in that way because it has a strong connotation of "nearby".
-Most climbers would reject the notion that Robson is a subpeak of Gannett (or even Whitney or Mckinley).
+Most climbers would reject the notion that Robson is a subpeak of Gannett (or even Whitney or McKinley).
 However, they would probably accept that Gannett is the parent peak of Robson.

 In some cases, a ridge might fork on the far side of the lowest col. In this case, the Line Parent is the closest of the two peaks.

-Island Parent (Topographic Parent) The Island Parent is the highest peak on the "prominence island" that completely surrounds the peak in question.
+The Island Parent is the highest peak on the "prominence island" that completely surrounds the peak in question.
 The topographic parent is the same thing.
 The "topographic parent" of any given peak is some higher peak whose base contour completely surrounds the peak, and contains no higher peak.
 The term "Island Parent" is the name originally used by the prominence pioneers in the USA such as Edward Earl and David Metzler and Aaron Maizlish.
 It now seems better to me than my original term "Topographic Parent".

 Peak D (250m) is a subpeak of peak B, because the 100m contour of peak B surrounds peak D. The term "parent" can be used to denote the reverse relationship to "subpeak".
 (Or most specifically, the topographic parent).
 Every peak has exactly one parent peak.
 Note that Peak A is not the parent of peak D, even though it has a contour surrounding it, because Peak B has a higher contour that surrounds it.
 The peak with the highest surrounding contour is the parent peak.